Updated August 24, 2023

 Once you do that, the chart will look like below.

 The “Format Data Series” menu reduces the Doughnut Hole Size.
-Currently, it is 75% now reduce to 50%.
+Currently, it is 75% now, reduced to 50%.

-Now to input, the percentage text selects the Doughnut Then click on Shapes under Illustrations option from Insert menu and select Rectangle box.
+To input the percentage text, select Doughnut.
+Then click on Shapes under the Illustrations option from the Insert menu and select the Rectangle box.

-Now click on the inserted rectangle shape and select the Text box, shown in the picture below.
+Now click on the inserted rectangle shape and select the Text box in the picture below.

 Now give the formula to represent the status of the project.
-For that input = (equal sign) in the text box and select the cell which shows the value of completed status that is B2.
+For that input = (equal sign) in the text box, select the cell showing the value of completed status that is B2.

 Now we should format that text.
 Right-click on the text and select the format.
-Select the Fill and select No Fill, then the blue color will disappear.
+Select the Fill and No Fill, then the blue color disappears.

-Now apply a format to the text as per your doughnut color for that particular field.
+Now apply a format to the text per your doughnut color for that particular field.
 Now it is showing in Orange color; hence we will set the text color also in “Orange”.

-Select the text and right-click from the pop-up, select the formatting data series, and a menu will appear on the right side.
-From the right-side menu, select “Text options” and change the color to “Orange”.
+Select the text, right-click from the pop-up, and select the formatting data series, and a menu will appear on the right side.
+Select “Text options” from the right-side menu and change the color to “Orange”.

-Similarly, input the text for incomplete and work inprogess.
+Similarly, input the text for incomplete and work in progress.